TillFleisch/ESPHome-Philips-Smart-Coffee/README.md

 - Make sure your wiring is correct
 - The UART debug function can be used to analyze communication and verify correct wiring
 - The commands used by the display unit may be different between different revisions/models (see Related Work)

+## Display not turning on

+With some Hardware combinations and on some coffee machines, the display might not turn on reliably.
+If this is the case for you please try the following troubleshooting steps to resolve the issue:

+- Double-check wiring
+- Try increasing `power_message_repetitions` to `25` or some other value smaller/larger than this.
+- Try increasing `power_trip_delay`
+- Try adjusting `invert_power_pin` depending on the type of transistor used